developinggus/Polynomial-Calculator/README.md

-# Java-Projects
+# Polynomial Calculator

-A few Java Programs from my CS112 course at Rutgers University
+A project from my CS112 course at Rutgers University

+This program can multiply, add, and evaluate and polynomial inserted by the user.